ModelAtlasofTheEarth/metadata_schema/README.md

 In RO-Crate, a research-object (here a computational model) is encapsulated through a collection (crate) of several `schema.org` types or entities.
 Together these form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.

-Similar projects/efforts can be found at codemeta, comses.net, bioschemas, science-on-schema.

 The file `mate_ro_crate/ro-crate-metadata.jsonld` is the basic template, which is filled out in the model submission stage.
 Users can extend or modify this file.

 ## RO-Crate: background